chubbymaggie/doxygenIO/README.md

   delete CMakeCache.txt if it exists

-  mkdir build if it does not
+  mkdir build if it does not exist

   inside the build folder: cmake -G "Unix Makefiles" ..